Celebrating 50 Years: A Sacred Pilgrimage Through South India’s Spiritual Heart

 • Final quiet practice, integration, and rest.

-• Stay overnight near Kochi International Airport (~30 min taxi) to ensure ease of travel.
+• Stay overnight at Airport Marriott Kochi International Airport (~30 min taxi) to ensure ease of travel.

 *All dates, times & locations are subject to change.